abdulhakeem1029/abdulhakeem1029/README.md

 ## About

 I am Abdul Hakeem, a developer from Sri Lanka working where product engineering meets offensive security.
-I build full-stack applications, automation, and remote-management tools, then study how they can be made more resilient.
+I build web applications, automation, and remote-management tools, then study how they can be made more resilient.

-- 🌐 Building: full-stack web applications and developer tools
+- 🌐 Building: web applications and developer tools
 - 🔐 Exploring: penetration testing, red teaming, and reverse engineering
 - ⚙️ Learning: automation, AI, and secure system design
 - 📍 Based in: Sri Lanka